Vision-Software-LLC/Vision-UI/Documentation.md

 Text = Keybind text/name
 Default = Default key.
 Currently only a-z binds are accepted.
 Will be fixed later.
-Callback = The function executed when focus is lost from the textbox (Enter is pressed or user clicks off).
+Callback = The function executed when the keybind is pressed down or let go of.

 ]]
 ```